Does sending a card of sympathy to someone who’s grieving really matter?

 Even the words ‘sympathy card’ seemed ill-chosen to me.
 People who are grieving want compassion, understanding and empathy.
 I don’t think they’re really looking for sympathy.

-After my mother’s death four years ago, naturally my family received a fair number of sympathy cards.
+After my mother’s death from metastatic breast cancer, my family received a fair number of sympathy cards.
 Much to my surprise, I discovered looking at them and reading the words, especially the hand-written words, was very comforting.
 It really helped to know others acknowledged my loss, empathized with it and even shared in the loss with me.

-Inside one particular sympathy card my family received four years ago was a tiny piece of paper with a prayer printed on it.
-For some reason that prayer meant a great deal to me and I found it to be wonderfully comforting.
+Inside one particular sympathy card my family received was a tiny piece of paper with a prayer printed on it.
+For some reason that prayer meant a great deal to me, and I found it to be wonderfully comforting.
 So don’t underestimate the power of poetry, a favorite quote, favorite photo, prayer or anything you find meaningful to include.

-I don’t know exactly where this prayer came from or who wrote it, but it seems fitting to share it today as I remember my mom who passed away from metastatic breast cancer on March 6, 2008.
+I don’t know exactly where this prayer came from or who wrote it, but it seems fitting to share it today as I remember my mom who died from metastatic breast cancer on March 6, 2008.

 Prayer of Remembrance